Office 365 Permissions Inventory: Full Access

 Further improvements to the speed of execution for the script are made possible by the fact that the output of the Get-MailboxPermission cmdlet now returns the UserPrincipalName attribute for user objects.
 Previously, only the display name was returned – which made it necessary to add additional checks (and therefore additional cmdlets to execute).
 These were used to ensure that a unique identifier for the user is returned.
 An example of how to do this can be found in Alan’s script, and although this part is no longer necessary for user objects, it can be used to uniquely identify group-based permission entries (which still only return display name).

 A progress indicator has been included to make it easier to estimate the script completion time.
 As the script might still take considerable amount of time to execute, and output is only written to the console by default, you might consider removing the comment mark from the last line.
 In case the script fails, (often due to connectivity issues) an alternative approach is to uncomment line 95 so that output is written to a CSV file after each iteration.

 Speaking of connectivity issues, the script does not handle connectivity to Exchange Online.
 As explained in the previous article, there are multiple ways to connect to ExO remote PowerShell nowadays, and most organisations have scripted their own solution.
 Connectivity is still checked for, and if no active session is detected then the script will fail.
-If you need help with connecting PowerShell to ExO, this article has all the information you need.

 Similar to the ‘Send on behalf of’ script, you can use parameters to specify the type(s) of mailbox(es) you are interested in, including: User, Shared, Resource, Equipment, Team and Discovery mailboxes.
 Permissions for Group mailboxes are handled via “links” now, so they will be covered in a separate article.
 In the following example, we are using the script to gather permissions on all user mailboxes: